adonisjs/v6-docs/content/docs/experimental/inertia.md

 ### `withInertia()`

 Adds the `X-Inertia` header to the request.
-This ensures that data is correctly returned in JSON format.
+It ensures that data is correctly returned in JSON format.

 ### `assertInertiaComponent()`